conquereraman/Decision-Tree/README.md

-This is a decision tree classifier using XG boosting and gives 97% accuracy
+This is a decision tree classifier on car dataset using XG boosting and gives 97% accuracy